|Springthyme Records Springthyme Music

 PERHAPS you need to know the meaning of a Scots word such as: GANG, STRAVAIG, DOWIE, MUCKLE, HAIRST, SAIR, MUCKLE, HAAR, SKELF, PEERIE or HARL?

-Go to ScotLinks if you would like to see more pages about the Scots language.
+If you would like to see more pages about the Scots language go to ScotLinks.
 For further information on the Scots language, origins, development and current status go to the website for the Dictionary of the Scots Language or the Scots Dictionaries Organisation.
 Click here also for access to the Compact Oxford English Dictionary.

 You will find many Scots words used in the songs and ballads on the Springthyme Records website and the dictionary can be accessed direct from other pages on the site.